 Before exploring our best practices guide, let’s take a closer look at what deal sourcing means for investors in the private markets.

 Deal sourcing is the strategic approach private equity groups, venture capital firms, investment banks, and corporate teams use to identify and secure lucrative investments.
 Finding large volumes of potential opportunities at any given time involves in-depth market intelligence, connecting with the right stakeholders, and evaluating opportunities that align with your firm’s goals.
 Private market participants conduct rigorous financial and nonfinancial analyses to find targets to set them apart from the competition, diversify their portfolios, and optimize returns.

 Enhance PE and VC deal sourcing with data-driven insights

 While dry powder levels are at an all-time high, access to capital has become increasingly limited.
 Firms looking to make new investments must safeguard current holdings to weather regulations and market changes.
 Investors must remain agile in dealmaking and fundraising to find new ways of enhancing their deal-sourcing strategy.

 The best firms understand that a data-driven approach is critical to sourcing the right opportunities.
 That’s because timely, accurate financial data helps substantiate claims, focus research, and drive efficiency.

-Our guide looks at how you can use market data to inform your investment strategy, find companies in your target sector that are primed for funding or acquisition and accurately gauge a company’s growth.
+Our guide looks at how to use market data to empower your investment strategy, discover companies in your target sector primed for funding or acquisition, and correctly gauge a company’s growth.

-How to build and inform your investment strategy with private market intelligence, by:
+How to inform your investment strategy with private market intelligence by: